matter-labs/zksync-era/validium.md

 In order to start the node as a validium:

-- Make sure `zk` has been built and then run `zk init --validium`.
+- Make sure `zk` has been built and then run `zk init --validium-mode`.
 This will set up the Ethereum node with the validium contracts, and also define an env var which the server will pick up in order to run as a validium node
 - Start the server (`zk server`)
 - Execute transactions.
 For testing, `cargo run --release --bin zksync_full_stack` inits a wallet, deploys a contract and executes a tx